Before you begin:

-- Learn about IBM Cloud Kubernetes Service and the service benefits.
+- Learn about IBM Cloud Kubernetes Service or Red Hat OpenShift on IBM Cloud and the service benefits.

-Step 1: Choosing the right worker node flavor for your IBM Cloud Kubernetes Service cluster for Portworx
+Step 1: Plan the setup of your IBM Cloud Kubernetes Service cluster

 Portworx is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases or other stateful apps in your IBM Cloud Kubernetes Service cluster across multiple zones.
 To make sure that your cluster is set up with the compute resources that are required for Portworx, review the FAQs in this step.